themihirsolanki/TechnicalTest/Readme.md

 Do the test and please commit frequently as we want to see your thought processes in solving the test.

 This should take about an hour.
-If there are things you think should be done but you dont have time then make comments.
-They are as valid as code.
+If there are things you think should be done but you dont have time then make comments in your code.

+Good comments are as valid as code.

 ***
 ## Good Luck